-A total of 7680 ‘features’ were detected while running with LC-MS preprocessing on the serum dataset.
+A total of 7,680 ‘features’ were detected while running with LC-MS pre-processing on the serum dataset.
 After predicting the compounds by MS/MS spectra (with SIRIUS software), subsequent analysis was performed using MCnebula.
-Of these, 6501 ‘features’ were annotated with predicted molecular formula and further, 3449 ‘features’ were annotated with predicted chemical structure.
-Using ABC selection algorithm, we filtered out more than one thousand chemical classes by applied of ‘inner filter’ module (see method section of ABC selection algorithm); further filtered out 508 chemical classes while performing ‘cross filter’; for the remaining 41 chemical classes, 19 chemical classes were manually filtered out, while leaving the final 22 chemical classes to make up the Nebula-Index, which further visualized as Child-Nebulae.
-It is worth mentioning that the filtered out 527 (508 + 19) chemical classes could be re-added to the analysis.
+Among these, 6501 ‘features’ were annotated with predicted molecular formula, and 3,449 ‘features’ were annotated with the predicted chemical structure.
+By using the ABC selection algorithm, more than 1,000 chemical classes were filtered out by applying the ‘inner filter’ module (see method section of ABC selection algorithm).
+A total of 508 chemical classes were further filtered out while performing ‘cross filter’.
+For the 41 remaining chemical classes, 19 chemical classes were manually filtered out, leaving 22 chemical classes to make up the Nebula-Index, which were further visualized as Child-Nebulae.
+Notably, the 527 filtered out (508 + 19) chemical classes could be re-added to the analysis.
 Herein, with the basic workflow of MCnebula, Parent-Nebula and Child-Nebulae were obtained (Fig. S1, Fig. S2).
-By interrogating Child-Nebulae, we had a basic insight into the chemical classes contained in the serum dataset.
-To mine more information from Child-Nebulae: we performed a binary comparison of HS and HM groups, ranking ‘features’ according to Q-value (adjusted P-value); the top 50 ‘features’ were set as ‘tracers’ to mark them in Child-Nebulae (Fig. 4).
-By combining the features selection algorithm about Q-value, the chemical classes exhibited in Child-Nebulae were reduced.
+The analysis of Child-Nebulae provided insight into the chemical classes contained in the serum dataset.
+More information was obtained from Child-Nebulae by performing a binary comparison of HS and HM groups, ranking ‘features’ according to Q-value (adjusted P-value).
+The top 50 ‘features’ were set as ‘tracers’ to mark them in Child-Nebulae (Fig. 4).
+By combining the features selection algorithm about the Q value, the chemical classes exhibited in Child-Nebulae were reduced.
 The log2(Fold Change) (log2(FC)) quantification for the HM versus HS groups was visualized in Child-Nebulae (Fig. S3).
-In Fig. S3, the overall level of ‘Bile acids, alcohols and derivatives’ (BAs) class and ‘Acyl carnitines’ (ACs) (Fig. 5a and b) class increased remarkably, while the overall level of ‘Lysophosphatidylcholines’ (LPCs) class decreased remarkably.
-Indeed, BAs, ACs and LPCs were reported associated with liver dysfunction, imbalance of intestinal microphylactic homeostasis, and mortality risk42,51,52.
+Th figure shows that the overall level of ‘Bile acids, alcohols and derivatives’ (BAs) class and ‘Acyl carnitines’ (ACs) (Fig. 5a and b) class increased remarkably, whereas the overall level of ‘Lysophosphatidylcholines’ (LPCs) class decreased remarkably.
+BAs, ACs, and LPCs are associated with liver dysfunction, imbalance of intestinal microphylactic homeostasis, and mortality risk42,51,52.

-By deep annotation of Child-Nebula, all three classes of compounds have similar structural parent nuclei, and their levels in the NN, HN, HS, and HM groups are similar (Fig. 5c, Fig. S4).
-Subsequently, we performed cluster heat map analysis and pathway enrichment analysis on the compounds of these three classes.
-As shown in the clustering heat map (Fig. 6), the control group of ACs and BAs were remarkably separated from the infection group, which implied the infection relevance of ACs and BAs to SaB.
-In contrast, LPCs did not show remarkable SaB infection relevance or mortality relevance, probably owing to the general consistency of this class of compounds for SaB disease.
-We performed pathway enrichment analysis for these three classes of significant compounds (HS versus HM group, Q-value < 0.05).
-The results of BAs showed that four compounds exhibited metabolic pathways associated with ‘Bile secretion’, ‘Cholesterol metabolism’, and ‘Primary bile acid biosynthesis’ etc (Fig. S5b).
-Among them, betaGCS was a class of compounds with the same parent nucleus.
-The results for LPCs suggested that compounds with similar parent nucleus structure of LPCs implied association with a series of downstream pathways (Fig. S5c).
+Through the deep annotation of Child-Nebula, all three classes of compounds have similar structural parent nuclei, and their levels in the NN, HN, HS, and HM groups are similar (Fig. 5c, Fig. S4).
+Subsequently, cluster heat map analysis and pathway enrichment analysis were performed on the compounds of these three classes.
+As shown in the clustering heat map (Fig. 6), the control group of ACs and BAs were remarkably separated from the infection group, indicating the infection relevance of ACs and BAs to SaB.
+By contrast, LPCs did not show remarkable SaB infection relevance or mortality relevance possibly because of the general consistency of this class of compounds for SaB disease.
+Pathway enrichment analysis was carried out for these three classes of significant compounds (HS versus HM group, Q-value < 0.05).
+The results of BAs showed that four compounds exhibited metabolic pathways associated with ‘Bile secretion’, ‘Cholesterol metabolism’, and ‘Primary bile acid biosynthesis’ (Fig. S5b).
+Among them, betaGCS is a class of compounds with the same parent nucleus.
+The results for LPCs suggest that compounds with similar parent nucleus structure of LPCs implied association with a series of downstream pathways (Fig. S5c).
 The significant compounds of ACs were not enriched in the pathway.
-But, A fundamental role of ACs in tuning the switch between the glucose and fatty acid metabolism was reviewed53.
-Their function implemented via bi-directional transport of acyl moieties Between cytosol and mitochondria (Fig. S5a).
+However, a fundamental role of ACs in tuning the switch between the glucose and fatty acid metabolism was reviewed53.
+Their function implemented via bi-directional transport of acyl moieties between cytosol and mitochondria (Fig. S5a).